Mhdi-kr/next-markdown-blog/posts/lessons-i-learned-migrating-legacy-frontend.md

 ### Premature optimization is the root of all evil

-Always implement things when you need them, never when you just foresee that you need them
+Always implement things when you need them, never when you just foresee that you _might_ need them

 passionate developers tend to overengineer stuff. furthermore, we crave optimization in our designs and developments. it seems so exciting to us and we spend so much time on it that we forget about the product itself. our number one goal should be to deliver value to the business. premature optimization means postponing delivery in favor of making the perfect code/architechture which is a fairy tale.